★ BEST INVESTING TOOLS COMPARISON ★

 What Listen Notes does best

-- Search a large podcast catalog through the web product or Podcast API, with the profile recording about 3.78M podcasts and 190.6M episodes in current API pricing copy.
+- Search tools across a large podcast catalog through the web product or Podcast API, with about 3.78M podcasts and 190.6M episodes in current API pricing copy.

-- Build with the Listen API v2 using REST endpoints, API-key authentication, official client libraries, OpenAPI documentation, and mock-server testing.
+- Tools for building with the Listen API v2 using REST endpoints, API-key authentication, official client libraries, OpenAPI documentation, and mock-server testing.

-- Use podcast search, directory, insights, batch-fetch, transcript, RSS, image, email, Listen Score, and Global Rank fields according to plan entitlements.
+- Podcast search, directory, insights, batch-fetch, transcript, RSS, image, email, Listen Score, and Global Rank fields according to plan entitlements.

-- Monitor keywords with Listen Alerts, including daily email digests, per-alert RSS feeds, and Zapier, IFTTT, RSS, Slack, Trello, or Airtable-style workflows.
+- Monitoring keywords with Listen Alerts, including daily email digests, per-alert RSS feeds, and Zapier, IFTTT, RSS, Slack, Trello, or Airtable-style workflows.

-- Buy podcast datasets exported by keyword, category, playlist, iTunes IDs, or full-database Enterprise scope, with CSV or SQLite delivery noted in the profile.
+- Purchasable podcast datasets exported by keyword, category, playlist, iTunes IDs, or full-database Enterprise scope, with CSV or SQLite delivery.

 |---|---|---|